Film: 1930s: Evolution in color

-1950s: growing influence of television
+1950s: Growing influence of television

-Night of the Living Dead (1968) has been listed as one of the most influential horror film ever made.
+Night of the Living Dead (1968) has been listed as one of the most influential horror films ever made.

-In the early 1950s, black-and-white television started receiving criticism with many believing that television failed to reach the lofty intellectual and cultural expectations that accompanied its introduction.
-In an attempt to lure audiences back into theaters, bigger screens were installed, widescreen processes, polarized 3D projection, and stereophonic sound were introduced, and more films were made in color, which soon became the rule rather than the exception.
+In the early 1950s, black-and-white television started receiving criticism, with many believing that TV failed to reach the lofty intellectual and cultural expectations that accompanied its introduction.
+In an attempt to lure audiences back to theaters, bigger screens, widescreen processes, polarized 3D projection, and stereophonic sound were introduced, and more films were made in color—which soon became the rule, rather than the exception.
 Some important mainstream Hollywood films were still being made in black-and-white as late as the mid-1960s, but they marked the end of an era.
-Color television receivers had been available in the US since the mid-1950s, but at first, they were very expensive and few broadcasts were in color.
+Color television receivers had been available in the U.S. since the mid-1950s, but initially, they were very expensive and few broadcasts were in color.

 During the 1960s, prices gradually came down, color broadcasts became common, and sales boomed.
 The overwhelming public verdict in favor of color was clear.
-After the final flurry of black-and-white films had been released in mid-decade, all Hollywood studio productions were filmed in color, with the usual exceptions made only at the insistence of "star" filmmakers such as Peter Bogdanovich, Martin Scorsese and Alfred Hitchcock with his film Psycho (1960).
+After the final flurry of black-and-white films had been released in mid-decade, all Hollywood studio productions were filmed in color, with the usual exceptions made only at the insistence of "star" filmmakers such as Peter Bogdanovich, Martin Scorsese, and Alfred Hitchcock with his film Psycho (1960).

 1960s–present: Modern cinema

 Salah Zulfikar, one of the most popular actors in the golden age of Egyptian Cinema.

 The decades following the decline of the studio system in the 1960s saw changes in the production and style of film.
-Various New Wave movements (including the French New Wave, New German Cinema wave, Indian New Wave, Japanese New Wave, New Hollywood, and Egyptian New Wave) and the rise of film-school-educated independent filmmakers contributed to the changes the medium experienced in the latter half of the 20th century.
+Various "New Wave" movements (including the French New Wave, New German Cinema wave, Indian New Wave, Japanese New Wave, New Hollywood, and Egyptian New Wave) and the rise of film-school-educated independent filmmakers, known as the "Film School Generation" of the 1960s and 1970s, contributed to the changes the medium experienced in the latter half of the 20th century.

 Digital technology has been the driving force for change throughout the 1990s and into the 2000s.
-Digital 3D projection largely replaced earlier problem-prone 3D film systems and that became briefly popular in the early 2010s with films like Avatar (2009).
+Digital 3D projection largely replaced earlier problem-prone 3D film systems of the 1950s and 1980s, and that became briefly popular in the early 2010s with films like Avatar (2009).
 Large-screen cinemas systems using 35mm and 70mm film were developed in the late 2010s, with companies like the IMAX corporation.
+By the mid-2010s, theatres were also trying a 4D approach to movies, in which audiences could experience smells, wind, smoke/fog, vibrations, and other sensations.
+By the mid-2020s, an even more "immersive" 4DX film format was gaining popularity.